Paramedic Science BSc

 Access to Higher Education Diploma – 2019 entry

-Candidates with Access to HE Diploma Full Award (60 credits) in Health Studies, Health Science, Nursing or another Science will be considered.
-A minimum of 45 credits must be at Level 3, with at least 24 of these Level 3 credits at Merit or Distinction.
+Candidates with Access to HE Diploma Full Award in Health Studies, Health Science, Nursing or another Science will be considered with 104 UCAS points.

 Students whose first language is not English and do not possess the necessary English GCSE equivalency will be required to have IELTS level 7.0, with no element below level 6.5.